-Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents What is a complaint under ESSA?
-Who may file a complaint?
-How can a complaint be filed?
-Complaints filed with LEA Complaints filed with the Department How will a complaint filed with the LEA be investigated?
+Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs

+Table of Contents

+General Information

+- 1. What is a complaint under ESSA?

+- 2. Who may file a complaint?

+- 3. How can a complaint be filed?

+Complaints filed with LEA

+- 4. How will a complaint filed with the LEA be investigated? - 5.
 What happens if a complaint is not resolved at the local level (LEA)?

+Complaints filed with the Department

-How can a complaint be filed with the Department?
-How will a complaint filed with the Departmen be investigated?
+- 6. How can a complaint be filed with the Department? - 7.
+How will a complaint filed with the Department be investigated? - 8.
 How are complaints related to equitable services to nonpublic school children handled differently?

+Appeals

-10. What happens if the complaint is not resolved at the state level (the Department)?
+- 9. How will appeals to the Department be investigated? - 10.
+What happens if the complaint is not resolved at the state level (the Department)?